 Marriage

 Marriage to a national is generally a qualifying criterion for a second residence permit.
-While it technically falls under family reunification, many countries separate the two, with an application process solely dedicated to foreigners married to citizens.
+While it technically falls under family reunification, other countries separate the two, with an application process solely dedicated to foreigners married to citizens.

 Business